 I can also tell myself that linking the loss of my job to losing everything is not reasonable.
 I could list all the things I could do as a replacement for my job if I do lose it.
 That would prevent me from the risk of losing other things in my life.

 4. Replace It

-Finally, generate alternatives to the cognitive distortion with a more rational thought.
+Finally, generate alternatives to the cognitive distortion with more rational thought.
 Our automatic thoughts are habitual and sometimes beyond our subconscious control.
-Hence, the idea is not to stop cognitive distortions but to catch ourselves when we’re distorting reality and quickly replace the distortion with a more rational thought.
+Hence, the idea is not to stop cognitive distortions but to catch ourselves when we distort reality and quickly replace the distortion with more rational thoughts.

 Replace “I’m going to lose my job” with a more well-reasoned thought each time.
 I might remind myself, “I don’t know what the odds of me losing my job are, but I do know that I have seniority and just got a raise.
 And if I do lose this job, I could always return to working at my father-in-law’s store.”